 After graduating from Columbia College in 1990 and the University of Edinburgh in 1995, I joined the University of Leeds in 1996 as a Lecturer in Linguistics before becoming Senior Lecturer in 2008.
 In 2000 I was a visiting researcher at the University of Iceland.
 At Leeds I’ve held school-level roles as Postgraduate Research Tutor and Promotions Advisor for the School of Languages, Cultures and Societies and I acted as MA Programmes Manager for the MA in Linguistics and the MA Linguistics and English Language Teaching until 2021.
+I am currently Subject Leader for Linguistics and Phonetics at Leeds, a role which includes Undergraduate Programmes Manager for the BA in Linguistics and related degree programmes.
 I was elected as a member of the University Graduate Board in 2020.
 I am a longstanding member of the Linguistics Association of Great Britain and served as Membership Secretary from 2003–04.
-I’ve acted as Rapporteur for ESRC project reports, a referee for AHRC grant applications, and as a panelist for WRoCAH PhD scholarships from 2016–19.
+I’ve acted as Rapporteur for ESRC project reports and the European Science Foundation, a referee for AHRC grant applications, and as a panelist for WRoCAH PhD scholarships.

 My background is in morphosyntax (especially case, event structure and animacy) and I have worked on several Uralic languages including Finnish, Inari Saami, and Meadow Mari; I have also studied Turkish, Georgian, Laz, Megrelian, Icelandic, Brazilian Portuguese and Khalkh Mongolian.
 I helped organise the first Evolang conference in Edinburgh in 1996, which started a longstanding interest in language origins and evolution.
 I teach an undergraduate module called The Life Cycle of Languages, which traces the natural history of language(s) from evolutionary origins to linguistic diversity to endangerment and death.
 I’m also interested in the relationships between language and the natural world, and the links between linguistic diversity and biodiversity (and their parallel declines).
 I am a founder member of the Centre for Endangered Languages, Cultures and Ecosystems (CELCE) at Leeds and I am a member of the International Ecolinguistics Association.
-I’m on the Steering Group of Language@Leeds and a member of two of its research satellites, CELCE and Embracing Linguistic Diversity.
+I’m on the Steering Group of Language@Leeds and a member of the Embracing Linguistic Diversity satellite.
 Last but not least, I’m also a supervisory member of the new Leverhulme-funded Extinction Studies Doctoral Training Programme (DTP).

 - Case, event structure and animacy, depending on the language (see list above);